optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Persistent log of parameters and criterion values
 - Thread safe sqlite database
-- No data loss, even if computer crashes
+- No data loss, even if computer is unplugged
-- Can be read during optimization
+- Can be read while optimization is running
-- Provides data for real-time dashboard
+- Provides data for dashboard

 </div>